 How Do You Order Custom Cabinet Doors?

-Our order process is as simple and seamless as possible.
 Use a drop-down menu to pick the wood species.
 Then select whether you want us to drill hinge holes and whether you want to order hinges.
 Finally, enter the dimensions of each door as either a fraction or decimal point.
 At this point, you’re ready to submit your order.
 Note that many of our doors are available with finish options.
 If you want your doors to arrive with select paint colors already applied, that is possible as well.

 What Happens if the Measurements Are Wrong?